Scalable and Secure Cloud PBX Phone Systems

 Operating on the globally distributed Zoom cloud platform, Zoom Phone is designed to be easy to use while maximizing voice and video quality.
-It comes with numerous security features and operates on 256-bit AES-GCM encryption
+It comes with numerous security features and operates on 256-bit AES-GCM encryption.

 Simplified plans & pricing

 Zoom Phone offers a variety of plans tailored to your unique business needs.
-You can select a pricing plan that lets you pay as you go or select from local numbers and domestic calling in 40+ different countries.
+You can select a pricing plan that lets you pay as you go or select from local phone numbers and domestic calling in 40+ different countries.
 There are also optional add-on plans available to businesses that have at least one licensed user.

 Unify your communications

 Zoom Phone comes as part of Zoom’s entire suite of solutions.
-With Zoom Meetings and Chat, Zoom Video Webinars, Zoom Phone, and Zoom Rooms, we solve the challenge of juggling multiple tools by combining business communications on one streamlined platform.
+With Zoom Meetings and Team Chat, Zoom Webinars, Zoom Phone, and Zoom Rooms, we solve the challenge of juggling multiple tools by combining business communications on one streamlined platform.